veniamin-ilmer/analysis/tic-tac-toe.md

 Assume first player is **X**.
 Assume second player is **O**.

 Below are all the possibilities for each turn.
 If a turn isn't listed, rotate the board.
 You will find a rotation / flip of the board that corresponds to your game.

+Pay attention to the places where a tie is a low percentage.
+With perfect play, a player can use the low tie percentage to force a win.

 ---